imaegg11/typehere/README.md

 # Typehere++
-A https://typehere.cc/ clone with more functionality
+A https://typehere.cc/ clone with more functionality (Saved after refresh, settings menu, multiple pages, export and import)

 Keybinds: